 Instead, go deep with a few women rather than swimming on the surface with many women who you don’t have a connection with or would care to remember.

 Porn is a senseless distraction and addiction that adds nothing to your life.
-And if you allow it to grab hold of your life, you will waste countless hours doing something for which you’ll have nothing to show by the time your 30.
+And if you allow it to grab hold of your life, you will waste countless hours doing something for which you’ll have nothing to show by the time you are 30.

 If you took this energy and pumped it into building a business, developing a skill, meeting new women or improving your existing relationships you’d be much happier and have something to show for it years later.

 Porn gives you a very screwed up view of how to treat women.
 It’s extremely degrading and reduces the level of deep intimacy you’ll have with real women.
 It can desensitize you to real sex, often leading you to softer erections and premature ejaculation.